Interviewing your data with SQL **pre-registered attendees only

 NOTE: Registration is required for this session.
 Click here to sign up.

-Liz Lucas is the data editor at Kaiser Health News, and primarily works with the enterprise team on long-term projects.
-Previously she was the NICAR Data Library director at IRE. @eklucas
+Liz Lucas is the data editor at Kaiser Health News (KHN) and a member of the investigative team.
+Previously she worked at IRE as the NICAR Data Library director and trainer.
+She lives in St Louis. @eklucas

 Megan Luther is an investigative producer with InvestigateTV, Gray Television's national investigative team.
-Previously, she was IRE's Senior Training Director.
-Other former titles include reporter, data analyst and overnight DJ.
-Megan, mother of two under six, currently works remotely in South Dakota. @MeganLuther
+Previously, she was IRE's Senior Training Director and a data analyst for The Atlanta Journal-Constitution.
+Megan, mother of two, works remotely in South Dakota. @MeganLuther

 No tipsheets have yet been uploaded for this event.